-Please note that this is general information & may not be relevant to your particular matter.
-This toolkit should not be taken as legal advice.
+Please note that this is general information and may not be relevant to your particular matter.
+This fact sheet should not be taken as legal advice.

-When we get into the festive season at the end of the year, its important for employers to stay vigilant & aware of their duty of care when it comes to end-of-year gatherings and the work Christmas party.
+When we get into the festive season at the end of the year, it is important for employers to stay vigilant and aware of their duty of care when it comes to end-of-year gatherings and the work Christmas party.

-We have created this guide for employers to assist in the prevention & addressing incidents of sexual harassment at work parties, in particular Christmas parties.
+We have created this guide for employers to assist in preventing and addressing incidents of sexual harassment at work parties, in particular Christmas parties.